nagarjuna281/dockerwebapp/README.md

 ## 📌 Overview
 This project demonstrates a complete CI/CD pipeline setup on an **AWS EC2 server** using **Jenkins**.
-The application code was **forked from an existing GitHub repository**, then integrated into this pipeline for automated build, test, and deployment.
+The application code was **taken from an existing GitHub repository**, then integrated into this pipeline for automated build, test, and deployment.

 The pipeline automates the following:
 - Pulling code from **GitHub**